 A fiercely productive German composer whose torrential, expressive music defied postwar trends to forge a visceral and deeply human soundworld.

-Wolfgang Rihm was a force of nature in contemporary classical music.
-Emerging in the 1970s, he reacted against the strict intellectualism of serialism, embracing instead a raw, gestural, and emotionally charged style he called 'new subjectivity.'
-His music was not minimalist or austere; it was a flood of ideas, often dense, dramatic, and steeped in the shadows of Mahler and the expressionism of early 20th-century composers.
-Based in Karlsruhe for decades as a revered teacher, Rihm composed at a staggering pace, producing over 500 works including operas, symphonies, chamber music, and vocal pieces.
-He was not part of a school or movement but a singular voice, drawing freely from the entire history of music while sounding unmistakably of his own time.
-His operas, like 'The Conquest of Mexico' and 'Dionysus,' grappled with myth and violence.
-Until his death, he remained astonishingly prolific, his late works continuing to explore intensity and beauty with undiminished urgency, securing his place as a central pillar of European musical life.
+Wolfgang Rihm composed over 500 works, including operas, symphonies, chamber music, and vocal pieces.
+Emerging in the 1970s, he reacted against serialism's strict intellectualism.
+He embraced a raw, gestural, emotionally charged style he called 'new subjectivity.'
+His music was dense, dramatic, and steeped in the shadows of Mahler and early 20th-century expressionism.
+Based in Karlsruhe for decades, he taught generations of composers.
+His operas, including 'The Conquest of Mexico' and 'Dionysus,' grappled with myth and violence.
+He drew freely from the entire history of music while sounding unmistakably contemporary.
+Until his death, he remained astonishingly prolific, his late works exploring intensity and beauty with undiminished urgency.
+He became a central pillar of European musical life.

 1946–1964